cameronmore/ZARG/USAGE.md

 ```
 This populates each of the `zarg.params`'s fields, namely: `zarg.params.isPresent()` to know whether the flag was present or `zarg.params.optArg` that holds any flag based arguments like output in the `outputOpt` struct.

+## Limitations

+There are many things that ZARG doesn't do, but one worth noting is that if a flag-based argument is given, (like `-o OUTPUT_LOCATION`), then ZARG will overwrite multiples with the last value given.

+Further, if a flag-based argument is missing, ZARG will treat the next argument as the value for that argument.
+For example, suppose we want to specify an output location and verbose mode, but we forgot to provide an output location (like `my_tool -o -v MY_NON-POSITIONAL_INPUT`), then ZARG will treat `-v` as the argument for `-o` and `my_tool` will not run in verbose mode.

 ## Full Example